telatin/microbiome-bioinformatics/_posts/2021-03-11-ExploreMG-R.md

     /data/shared/Rfiles/hostread_counts.csv

-Make sure you copy this file to your current working directory or specify the correct path to the file when importing into the R studio server.
+Make sure you copy these files to your current working directory or specify the correct path to the file when importing into the R studio server.
 If you are copying the files to your local computer you can copy the entire folder `/data/shared/Rfiles` which will also contain the files for the next exercise.

 When you are all set up follow the instruction in the following R markdown